How to search this site

 On the left-hand side of the screen, there are a series of pull-down menus allowing you to refine the results.

 Tip: if you are hoping to identify a fragment with one in this database, you may want to search by dimensions.
 Useful diagnostics can be the measurements of space between the lines and height of minims.
-Note that we intend to develop further functionality of this feature in the second half of 2015 and early 2016.
+Note that we intend to develop further functionality of this feature.

 We hope you find the facilities easy to use.
 If you have any suggestions for how to develop them further, do get in contact with us – we are keen continually to improve this site and your input will be helpful.